 Hunting for turkey is not so much different than hunting other game in the woods, but one difference might be the size.
 To be able to hit such a small target, it is of utmost importance to pattern the shotgun.
 Not balancing and zeroing the shotgun might keep a hunter from being able to hit that turkey.

-There are a few materials available that might help a hunter pattern his gun.
+There are a few materials available that might help to pattern your shotgun for hunting turkeys.
 For example, many of the better hunting and sports stores offer turkey targets.
 If a commercially produced target is not preferred, a hunter may draw roughly the size of a turkey’s head on a paper and pin this paper to the usual target used to train.

 It is also important to make sure that shots are fired at the further away targets.
 This will give the hunter his effective range and the maximum at which the hunter can consistently hit the turkey head with this shotgun.
 To be able to determine this, the hunter needs to have at least four if not five or more shots strike the turkey head.

 Patterning a shotgun properly takes some time, but it is time well spent.
 The more accurate a gun can be shot, the more game the hunter might take home.
 While if the hunter has to guess where to aim to hit the animal, he for sure will miss a target as small as a turkeys head.

 For newbies to the hunting and turkey hunting sport, many hunting books, online pages and even employees at the local shooting range should be able to help.
 By the way, before going out there and try to pattern a gun in the backyard, make sure that it is allowed to shoot a gun in the backyard.
 Many states have laws that do not allow for the use of guns within city limits, especially in big suburban neighborhoods.
 If patterning the gun is still necessary within city limits, the hunter can go to the nearest shooting range and do it there.